1,000+ Opportunities

 Get alerted about grants like this

-Search similar grants →Based on current listing details, eligibility includes: States, and through the States, public bodies and private nonprofit organizations.
+Or search similar grants →According to the current listing, eligibility includes: States, and through the States, public bodies and private nonprofit organizations.
 All proposed projects must meet the requirements of the State Appalachian plan and the annual State strategy statement, both of which must be approved annually by the Commission.
 Eligible applicant types include: Interstate, Local (includes State-designated lndian Tribes, excludes institutions of higher education and hospitals, Intrastate, State, Other public institution/organization, Private nonprofit institution/organization (includes institutions of higher education and hospitals), Profit organization, Government - General.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program